Snitkin-Lab-Umich/EPID582-Winter-2025/class/class5/README.md

 Lets load the conda environment and check if we can call kraken help menu.

 ```
+#Load anaconda module to enable use of conda
+module load python3.10-anaconda/2023.03

 #Setup use of bioconda recipes for package installation
 conda config --add channels bioconda
 conda config --add channels conda-forge